 Will you be attending one of UD's Open House events this fall?
 Then, plan to attend our special presentation beforehand and discover why engineering at UD is unique.

-The night before our School of Engineering's Explore Engineering event, our Women Engineering (WEP) and Minority Engineering (MEP) students host an Overnight Experience for high school women and minority students, AND their parents to discover on-campus engineering.
+The evening before our School of Engineering's Explore Engineering event, our WEP and MEP students host an Evening Experience for high school women and minority students, AND their parents, to discover on-campus engineering.

 Women in Engineering Summer Camp

 High school women: Join us for our residential engineering summer camp and conduct experiments, spend a day with industry, and dine with professional engineers.